 - Turn the filter flow rate down by hand – Many filters will have a flow control adjustment, so you can manually switch the flow rate up or down to suit your tank size.

 - Point the filter flow nozzle against the glass – Filters work by sucking water in at one end (usually the bottom) and spitting out clean water at the top through a nozzle.
-If you point the nozzle against the tank glass, it will diffuse the intensity of the flow and reduce water movement and turbulence.
+If you point the nozzle against the tank glass, it diffuses the intensity of the flow and reduces water movement and turbulence.

-- Raise the filter nozzle out of the water – Raising the filter nozzle out of the water will still allow fresh water to enter the tank, but it will reduce the current created.
-The higher you raise the nozzle, the further the water will have to fall before it reaches the tank, which may create excess bubbles and surface disturbance.
+- Raise the filter nozzle out of the water – Raising the filter nozzle out of the water still allows fresh water to enter the tank, but it reduces the current created.
+The higher you raise the nozzle, the further the water has to fall before it reaches the tank, which may create excess bubbles and surface disturbance.
 However, this is also an excellent way to increase oxygen levels in the tank water.

-- Place plants or ornaments in front of the filter. – Any object placed in front of the filter flow nozzle will have the effect of diffusing the current and redirecting it evenly through the tank.
+- Place plants or ornaments in front of the filter – Any object placed in front of the filter flow nozzle diffuses the current and redirects it evenly through the tank.

 - Add a denser filter sponge or more filter media – Many filter sponges allow water to enter the filter very quickly, so using a thicker sponge or more filter media will reduce the amount of water entering the filter.

 By using the methods above, you should be able to reduce the current strength and help reduce the stress that your fish are feeling.